 The Sacrament of Confirmation allows us to be strengthened and blessed by the gifts and fruits of the Holy Spirit.
 Through these gifts, young people can be empowered to go confidently in the way of the Lord.

-The Sacrament of Confirmation is something we must prepare ourselves for, because contrary to popular belief, Confirmation is not the end of our faith formation, but rather the beginning of our faith journey as young Catholics.
+The Sacrament of Confirmation is something we must prepare ourselves for, because contrary to popular belief, Confirmation is not the end of our faith formation.
+Confirmation is a sending forth of young Catholics to proudly live and share the truth of Jesus Christ, inspired by the strength of the Holy Spirit.

 St. Paul informs us, “But it is God who establishes us with you in Christ and has anointed us, by putting his seal on us and giving us his Spirit in our hearts as a first installment.”

-Here at St. Philip, our hope is to prepare teens for Confirmation, their first installment, by teaching and leading them to consider God’s plan for their lives.
+Here at St. Philip, our hope is to prepare teens for Confirmation, their first installment.
+As we teach and encourage teens to consider God’s plan for their lives, we hope they’ll grow in relationship with Christ, motivated to live life as a witness to His unwavering love, unmatched beauty, and overflowing mercy.